FREE STANDARD SHIPPING WORLDWIDE!

 Regeneration/Orthobiologics- The clinical trials protocol will include the utilization of Orthobiologics, currently ineffective in ankles, but not in other joints where load can be induced internally and controlled.
 Orthobiologics (Stem Cells) act to enhance the growth of tissue and only KiSS can provide the joint support (Kinematic intra-articular Support) and ‘optimal loading’ necessary to regrow ligaments, so we have developed protocols to decide if KiSS truly is the world’s first Stem Cell or Orthobiologic Ankle system, with implications for prevention and repair of Ankle OA.

-Section 1: Research and publications
+Research and Publications

 Lower Extremity Review Magazine